This article was updated on 01/21/19. Happy Martin Luther King Day!

-Adding an indoor water fountain to your home is a great way of bringing the relaxing sights and sounds of nature indoors.
-There are a wide variety of styles from which to choose, including freestanding floor models as well as fountains which are designed to be mounted on the wall.
+Adding an indoor water fountain to your home is a great way of bringing the relaxing and soothing sights and sounds of nature into your home.
+There are a wide variety of styles available.
+These include freestanding floor models and fountains which are designed to be mounted on the wall.

-Size is a major factor to consider when selecting an indoor fountain.
-There are many different sizes available, but in order to choose the correct size and dimension for your room, first measure the floor and wall space.
+Size is always a major factor to consider when selecting an indoor fountain.
+It is one of the first things to think about.
+There is a wide range of sizes available, but in order to choose the correct size and dimension for your room, first measure the floor and wall space.
+This may seem obvious but it is surprising how many people skip this step and "impulse buy."

 As a general rule, you should keep the fountain and the room or wall in proper proportion with the fountain size.
-For example, if you have a smaller room, it could seem overpowered by a large freestanding fountain.
-On the other hand, a medium sized wall fountain or a cylindrical shaped floor fountain could look perfect.
+For example, if you have a smaller room, it will be overpowered by a large freestanding fountain.
+On the other hand, a medium sized wall fountain or a cylindrical shaped floor fountain might just fit the bill perfectly.
+If you have any doubts on this step, consult with an interior decorator before plopping down hard-earned cash.

-A contemporary styled room will look best with a sleekly modern fountain, such as one with a mirrored or brushed metal surface.
-A room styled in a country or traditional fashion usually looks best with a more natural-looking fountain, such as one with a slate, wood, or copper patina finish.
+As you might imagine, a contemporary-styled room will look best with a sleekly modern fountain, such as one with a mirrored or brushed metal surface.
+A room styled in a country or traditional fashion looks best with a more natural-looking fountain, such as one with a slate, wood, or copper patina finish.

 Great Indoor Water Feature Locations

 Although you can use a fountain in any room of your home, there are some locations that just seem to naturally work well.
-A fountain can add an elegant and welcoming touch to your homes foyer area, especially if its larger in size.
+As an example, a fountain can add an elegant and welcoming touch to your homes foyer area, especially if its larger in size.

-Complementing an indoor water feature with a few tropical plants can also add a nice natural touch.
+Complementing an indoor water feature with a few tropical plants is a great way to add a nice natural touch.
 Fountains also work well in reading rooms and offices, where the sound of running water can add a relaxing and soothing touch.
-They are also a nice added touch in an indoor patio or garden room, adding to the natural atmosphere.
+They are also a nice added touch in an indoor patio or garden room because they add to the natural atmosphere in a natural way.

-Even if you only have a small amount of floor space, you can add a vertical column-shaped fountain, or possibly a wall-mounted fountain.
+Even if you only have a small amount of floor space, you should consider installing a vertical column-shaped fountain, or possibly a wall-mounted fountain.

 Installing an Indoor Fountain